18 Places To Visit In Uttar Pradesh

 A Religiously Safe Haven, Gorakhpur

 Situated along the banks of river Rapti, this religiously influential town was named after the saint Gorakhnath.
 Did you know that?
 Well, now you do!

 Furthermore, make it a point to visit Gorakhnath temple if you happen to visit this sacred town of Uttar Pradesh.
-It is home to the shrine of saint Gorakhnath.
+It is home to the shrine of Saint Gorakhnath.
 It was this man who preached humanity and yoga all over the town.
 Also, if you’re a history buff, then again, the archaeological museum exhibiting the culture and heritage of Gorakhpur will leave you entranced.
-The sculpture, old coins, and old jewellery have a special old-world charm attached to them.
+The sculptures, old coins, and old jewelry have a special old-world charm attached to them.
 Worth visiting it, we promise.

 Later, the world’s most significant press for publishing Hindu scriptures and books awaits your Visit.
-Gita press will instil an odd sense of curiosity in you.
+Gita press will instill an odd sense of curiosity in you.
 Care to visit it?

 A trip to Uttar Pradesh demands to visit Kanpur in all its glory.
 The bizarre and raw winding lanes of the city may get on your nerves at times but what the city has to offer is all the more incredible.
 Visit the holy JK temple to offer prayers to Lord Krishna and goddess Radha within its sanctum Sanctorum.
 Marvel at the shlokas written on the well-carved walls and pillars of this pious temple.